Client: Fiona and Martin Shaw

 The bold Swedish designed 4-seater sofa is upholstered in rich blue velvet, and complemented by a selection of custom made cushions in varying tones and textures.
 The Bespoke by Browsers buttoned armchairs lend a contemporary air with their lack of corner seams and low base.
 The modern coffee table is from the Browsers collection.

-The lighting throughout the project was kept simple bar the striking opaque crystal chandelier in the living room, chosen to add a little extra luxury to this sumptuous space.
+The lighting throughout these rooms were kept simple bar the striking opaque crystal chandelier in the living room, chosen to add a little extra luxury to this sumptuous space.
 Geri was struck by the drama created when it was turned on: the light is diffused by the opaque glass pendants creating a subtle yet striking source of light.
 The wall lights are again from Neptune, this time the Keats light, with its distinctive conical shade in spun steel and double hinge arm.

 To see the first part of this project please click here